8 Habits of Couples with Steamy Sex Lives

 They feel like a team when it comes to chores and daily life tussles

 The misconception is that intimacy starts in the bedroom, and it really doesn’t, says Syrtash.
 “Regular communication, especially for women, is the glue for relationships.”
 Staying in touch throughout the day, connecting emotionally, respecting each other—even sharing the housework—all can help you both build intimacy and be more likely to be in the mood for sex.
 “I find that ‘working as a team’ outside the bedroom translates to what happens in the bedroom with a lot of couples,” says Syrtash.
+And if you both want what’s best for the other, that can be a motivator to make time for sex.
+This is the number of times you need to have sex to slow down aging.

 They don’t let themselves get in a rut

 It sounds obvious, but passionate couples mix it up a little, whether that’s time of day, location, position … you get the idea.
 A lot of couples get into ruts where first the woman does this to the man, and then he does that to her.
 When you can change up that script a little bit, it’s more exciting.
 “It doesn’t mean to be mind-blowing, chandelier-swinging sex,” says Syrtash.
 “It can be as simple as the woman making the first move one night, if her partner usually makes the first move.”
 In her TED Talk “The Secret to Desire in a Long-Term Relationship,” relationship therapist Esther Perel says that men and women have a strong need for adventure, for novelty, for mystery, for risk, for danger, for the unknown, for the unexpected.
 This element is one of the secrets to desire.
+These are the myths about sex that everyone thinks are true.

 They put sex on their partner’s mind throughout the day

 In Perel’s TED Talk, she also says that “foreplay pretty much starts at the end of the previous orgasm.”
 Translation: All the little things you do outside the bedroom add up to getting yourself and your partner in the mood for sex.
 Or be inspired by the folks in this Redbookmag.com article about couples who have a lot of sex: One woman said she wears silk underwear to feel sexier throughout the day.
 Another does things in the morning to get her partner lusting after her, like sexy stretches while getting dressed to get him thinking about her all day long.
 Then sex is inevitable that night, she said.
+Next, don’t miss these 48 simple ways to improve your sex life.